A Unique Eucharistic Miracle

 Lourdes, November 7, 1999

-During the “Offertory” the two hosts appear raised in the footage, they clearly are seen lying one on top of the other, perfectly fitting to the paten and to each other, making a single body.
+During the “Offertory” the two hosts are raised and in the footage, they clearly are lying one on top of the other, perfectly fitting to the paten and to each other, making a single body.
 In the footage there are several shots that film them in that position and there are no doubts that the two hosts are physically lying upon each other and perfectly adhering to the paten.
 During the Epiclesis it can be clearly seen that the upper Host starts to detach from the lower Host, rises and gently hangs in the air, two centimeters away from the underlying one.

 Picture 1.
 Selection of most meaningful frames of Host levitation, slowed down and magnified.